Content updated 18 September 2024

 Sexual harassment is unlawful under the Equality Act 2010.
 The Act also provides that general harassment against an employee based on a protected characteristic (such as sex or race) is unlawful.

-Currently, employers are under no proactive duty to prevent sexual harassment in the workplace.
-However, if an incident has taken place and an individual makes an employment tribunal claim, an employer will potentially be liable unless it can show it took “all reasonable steps” to prevent the sexual harassment from occurring.
+Prior to 26 October 2024, employers in England, Scotland and Wales are under no proactive duty to prevent sexual harassment in the workplace.
+However, prior to this date, where an incident has taken place and an individual makes an employment tribunal claim, an employer will potentially be liable unless it can show it took “all reasonable steps” to prevent the sexual harassment from occurring.

 “Reasonable steps” that provide a defence for an employer may include putting in place an anti-harassment or dignity at work policy, which is enforced in practice and on which staff receive training.
 FSB members have access to a template dignity at work policy on the FSB Legal and Business Hub.